Signs You Have Gallbladder Issues & What to Do About It

 What are the alternative treatments or non-surgical options for gallbladder issues?

-What is the likelihood of experiencing gallbladder attacks in the future if I do not have surgery?
+What is the likelihood of experiencing gallbladder attacks in the future if I don’t have surgery?

 How will my symptoms be managed if I choose not to have gallbladder surgery immediately?